Jonah Williams (offensive lineman): Cincinnati Bengals

 Williams was selected by the Cincinnati Bengals in the first round (11th overall) of the 2019 NFL draft.

 On June 25, 2019, it was revealed that Williams underwent left shoulder surgery to repair a torn labrum.
 Williams had suffered the injury while participating in organized team activities two weeks prior to the surgery.
 He was placed on the reserve/physically unable to perform list on August 31, 2019.
 He did not play during his rookie season.

 Williams entered the 2020 season as the Bengals starting left tackle.
 He started 10 of 12 games, missing two games due to injury, before suffering a knee injury in Week 14.
 He was placed on injured reserve on December 9, 2020.

 The Bengals picked up the fifth-year option on Williams' contract on April 29, 2022.

 Following the Bengals signing left tackle Orlando Brown Jr., Williams requested a trade in March 2023.
 Williams chose to remain with the team, instead switching from left to right tackle.

 Arizona Cardinals

 On March 14, 2024, Williams signed a two-year contract with the Arizona Cardinals.
 He was named the starting right tackle in Week 1, but suffered a knee injury in the game and was placed on injured reserve on September 11.
 He was activated on November 20.
+During the Cardinals' Week 15 win over the New England Patriots on December 15, Williams recovered a fumble by Greg Dortch in the end zone for his first career touchdown.

-During the Cardinals' Week 15 win over the New England Patriots on December 15, 2024, Williams recovered a fumble by Greg Dortch in the end zone for his first career touchdown.
+Williams again operated as a starter in 2025, starting all nine of his appearances for Arizona.
+On November 21, 2025, it was announced that Williams would undergo season-ending surgery to repair a shoulder injury suffered in Week 10 against the Seattle Seahawks.